MiguelOteo/Telemedicine-Rest-API/README.md

 You can download the tomcat server on the following link: https://tomcat.apache.org/download-90.cgi
 After downloading it, unzip the folder and place it on the path it better suits you on your PC.

+Then on Eclipse click on "Window", "Preferences" and search for the option "Server" then click on "Runtime Enviroment" and add the Tomcat by selecting the file previously downloaded.

 ### 2. Maven project configuration (For Eclipse)
 Download the project from github and open it with Eclipse.
-In order for the project to work be sure to have all the possible plugins needed for maven projects, then right-click on the project
+In order for the project to work be sure to have all the possible plugins needed for maven projects, then right-click on the project, click on properties, build path and then click on the option "Add Library".
+Lastly, select the option "Server runtime" and add the "Apache Tomcat vX.0 (The version you dowloaded on step 1)".

 ### 3. Libraries configuration